mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/catalog/index.md

     wget "https://downloads.mesosphere.com/kommander/airgapped/${VERSION}/catalog_applications_image_bundle_${VERSION}_linux_amd64.tar.gz" -O catalog-applications-image-bundle.tar.gz
     ```

-1. Place the bundle(s) in a location where you can load and push the images to your private Docker registry.
+1. Place the bundle in a location where you can load and push the images to your private Docker registry.

 1. Run the following command to load the air-gapped image bundle into your private Docker registry: